H.R.4559 - Global Aviation System Security Reform Act of 2017115th Congress (2017-2018)

 (Sec.
 3) This bill directs the Transportation Security Administration (TSA) to conduct a global aviation security review to address improving aviation security standards, including standards intended to mitigate cybersecurity threats, across the global aviation system.

-The review shall establish best practices regarding:
+The security review shall establish best practices regarding:

 - collaborating with foreign partners to improve global aviation security capabilities and standards;

 - identifying foreign partners that have not successfully implemented security protocols from the International Civil Aviation Organization or the Department of Homeland Security and have not taken steps to implement such protocols;